If you have questions about or would like to participate in the ACE curriculum: Contact us by filling out our online form.

-Active learning requires the student to develop skills in assessing their own learning needs and developing strategies to meet those needs.
+Active learning requires students to develop skills in assessing their own learning needs and developing strategies to meet those needs.
 In this "graduate school" approach, the student takes responsibility for their own learning, including documenting objectives and achievements.
 It requires abilities in self-assessment, reflective practice and dedication to continuous improvement.
-A core skill-set for active learning is information mastery - the ability to identify, assess, integrate and apply valid scientific/clinical information in evidence-based practice.
-The ACE curriculum will incorporate active learning throughout the academic environment, including preparing faculty for changing roles in education.
+A core skill-set for active learning is information mastery- the ability to identify, assess, integrate and apply valid scientific/clinical information in evident-based practice.
+The ACE curriculum incorporates active learning throughout the academic environment, including preparing faculty for changing roles in education.

 The clinical skills program ensures that students achieve competency in patient care skills, medical procedures, and interpersonal communication.
 Using mock examination and procedure rooms and a cadre of standardized patients, the clinical skills program has been expanded, strengthened and integrated throughout the curriculum.
 Training and assessment of competency, achievement of milestones and attainment of proficiency in EPAs will be a major responsibility of the clinical skills program.